AMARO: All Heavy-Atom Transferable Neural Network Potentials of Protein Thermodynamics: Introduction

 Molecular events at the individual macromolecule level reveal emergent and collective macroscopic behaviors, emphasizing the need for a comprehensive and hierarchical approach to deeply investigate the complexities of biophysical complexes critical to all cellular functions. \cite{williamson2008cooperativity}.
 Over the past decades, the integration of advanced computational methods, with the latest hardware and software, and the increasing availability of experimental molecular structure data, has deeply transformed molecular biology and drug discovery \cite{mccammon1977dynamics, hollingsworth2018molecular}.
 These enhancements, supported by significant advancements in theoretical frameworks, have evolved molecular simulations from simple proofs of concept to detailed \textit{in silico} studies of protein folding \cite{baxa2014loss, noe2009constructing} and dynamics \cite{muller2019characterization, mcgeagh2011protein}.

 Molecular dynamics (MD) simulations, in particular, serve as a powerful tool for capturing the behaviors of proteins and biomolecules at the atomic level, providing fine temporal resolution.
-However, classical all-atom MD simulations present multiple limitations due to the substantial increase in computational resources required for larger systems and extended time scales; furthermore, post-process and data analysis demands considerable effort \cite{chodera2014markov, plattner2017complete}.
+However, classical all-atom MD simulations present multiple limitations due to the substantial increase in computational resources required for larger systems and extended time scales; furthermore, post-process and data analysis demands considerable effort, particularly in terms of human expertise and time \cite{chodera2014markov, plattner2017complete}.
 To investigate larger systems over an extended time scale, a leading approach involves reducing computational demands via coarse-grained (CG) simulations, where molecular systems are simulated using fewer degrees of freedom than those associated with the atomic positions \cite{Pak2018, noid2013perspective}.